ladrians/RoboND-DeepLearning-Project-P4/write.md

 The `batch_size` tested was 16 and 32.

-Initially, the `num_epochs` parameters used was 2 or 3 just to make sure everything worked and to fine tune other parameters.
+Initially, the `num_epochs` parameter used was 2 or 3 just to make sure everything worked and to fine tune other parameters.
 Then, I tested with 10, 30, 40 and 50.
 I noticed that in some cases the last model is not the best model so I modified the Keras model configuration to use a callback function and early stop the training process if after 5 epochs there is no improvement in the loss function.

 ```python
 #stop training if the validation error stops improving.